A Practical Survey on Faster and Lighter Transformers: General Approaches

 \citet{dehghani2019universal} applied ACT to a Transformer with a recurrent mechanism for the architecture's depth.
-To implement this mechanism, the authors defined recurrent encoder and decoder blocks similar to the original Transformer, except that each block send its output as input.
+To implement this mechanism, the authors defined encoder and decoder blocks similar to the original Transformer, except that each block is recurrent, sending its output back as its input until the ponder cost becomes too high.
 Note that a fixed number of recurrent steps is equivalent to a Transformer with tied parameters across all layers.
-By integrating ACT to each input position, the model stops the recurrent mechanism dynamically, and the representations associated with halted positions are copied until computation terminates.
-With this new architecture called Universal Transformer, the authors claimed that it is computationally universal given enough memory.
-This property may help Transformers to generalize to sequences longer than the ones seen during training.
+With this new architecture called Universal Transformer, the authors claimed that it is computationally universal (Turing-complete) given enough memory.
+This property may help Transformers generalize to sequences longer than the ones seen during training.
 The authors obtained state-of-the-art results on algorithmic and language understanding tasks.
 ACT and the Universal Transformer apply the same layers iteratively, which may not be sufficiently flexible. \citet{ElbayadGGA20} addressed this limitation with the Depth-Adaptive Transformer (DAT), which applies different layers at every depth.
 The DAT matches the performance of a well-tuned Transformer baseline while reducing the computation by up to 76\%.
-However, the authors did not provide a comparison between the Universal Transformer and their DAT.
+However, the authors did not provide a comparison between the Universal Transformer and DAT.

 In the same way that complex examples may require more computations, some may require access to a longer context.
 As a solution, \citet{sukhbaatar2019adaptive} dynamically adjusted the attention span, that is, the context length, by learning to mask the compatibility scores depending on the input.
 Their approach achieved state-of-the-art on \texttt{text8} and \texttt{enwik8}~\citep{enwik8} while requiring significantly fewer computations.
 Alternatively, \citet{li2020transformerbased} introduced the Decoder-end Adaptive Computation Steps (DACS), which monotonically computes halting probabilities along with the encoder states and stops the decoder computations in order to produce an output when the accumulation of probabilities exceeds a given threshold.
 In other words, each decoder step only looks at the necessary information as measured by the halting probabilities instead of looking at the entire input sequence.